-Tite refuses to divulge advice for Neymar
+Tite Refuses to Divulge Advice for Neymar

 "Not primarily for one or the other.
 Because I also understand that he is top three worldwide."

-Brazil beat Peru 3-1 in the Copa America final in July and the two nations will meet again in Los Angeles.
+Brazil beat Peru 3-1 in the Copa America final in July and the two nations will meet again in Los Angeles on Tuesday.

 Previewing the clash, Tite said: "If I were on the side of the Peruvian national team, I would have a feeling of revenge but with loyalty.